Sasha Cohen: Early career

-Senior development and success
+Senior development

 Cohen did not compete at the 2001 U.S. Nationals due to a stress fracture in her back.
 She resumed full training in June 2001.
-Cohen won the silver medal at the 2002 U.S. championships, earning her a trip to the Olympics.
+Cohen won the silver medal at the 2002 U.S. Championships, earning her a trip to the Olympics.
 Cohen competed at the 2002 Winter Olympics in Salt Lake City, Utah, finishing 4th.
 She also finished 4th at the 2002 World Championships, held in Nagano.
 Cohen was coached by John Nicks in California.

 In the summer of 2002, Cohen moved to the East Coast to train with Tatiana Tarasova at the International Skating Center of Connecticut in Simsbury, Connecticut.
 She won her first ISU Grand Prix event at the 2002 Skate Canada and then won the 2002 Trophée Lalique.
 She won the silver medal at the 2002 Cup of Russia.
 These three placements earned her a spot to the 2002–03 Grand Prix Final, where she became the champion.
 At the 2003 U.S. championships she won the bronze medal, and at the 2003 World Championships, held in Washington, D.C., Cohen placed 4th, repeating her placement in the previous season.

 Her best season was 2003–04, when she took gold at the 2003 Skate America, at the 2003 Skate Canada (setting a world record in the short program) and at the 2003 Trophée Lalique and won silver at the 2003–04 Grand Prix Final.
 In late December 2003, she changed coaches and began training with Robin Wagner in Hackensack, New Jersey.
 She placed second at both the 2004 U.S. Championships and the 2004 World Championships, getting a medal at Worlds for the first time in her career.

 In the 2004–05 season, Cohen withdrew from her Grand Prix events due to a recurring back injury.
 In late December 2004, Cohen decided to return to California and train again with her first coach John Nicks.
-She placed 2nd at the 2005 U.S. championships in Portland and the 2005 World Championships in Moscow, Russia.
+She placed 2nd at the 2005 U.S. Championships in Portland and the 2005 World Championships in Moscow, Russia.